-- Guidance program development

-- Parent education

-- Teacher and administrator consultation

-- Staff development for educators

-- School improvement planning

-- Counselor's professional development

-- Research and publishing

-- Community outreach

-- Public relations
+• Guidance program development • Parent education • Teacher and administrator consultation • Staff development for educators • School improvement planning • Counselor's professional development • Research and publishing • Community outreach • Public relations

-The relative emphasis of each component will vary from district to district, perhaps from campus to campus, as well as education level (elementary, middle and high school) depending on the developmental and special needs of the students served.
+The relative emphasis of each component will vary from district to district, perhaps from campus to campus, as well as education level (elementary, middle, and high school) depending on the developmental and special needs of the students served.

-Students pursuing a degree emphasis in School Counseling must complete their internship experiences in a school setting under the direct supervision of a Texas Education Agency certified school counselor.
+Students pursuing a degree emphasis in School Counseling must complete their internship experiences in a school setting under the direc -certified school counselor.